 “Jesus said to them: you shall love the Lord your God with all your HEART, and with your SOUL, and with all your MIND.
 This is the greatest and first commandment.
 And a second is like it: you shall LOVE your neighbor as yourself.
 On THESE TWO COMMANDMENTS hang all the law and the prophets.”

 [Matthew 22: 37-40 | New Revised Standard Version]

 Every time we gather for worship, advocacy, or fellowship - we choose to intentionally create a double love experience.
 One that prioritizes the importance of fully loving God, ourselves, and our neighbors.

-We are in the preview stage of the rollout of our church.
-That means we will be doing four worship experiences over the course of the next year (October 2018 - October 2019) to give you a sneak peak of what this worshipping community is all about.
-Here’s a schedule of our four worship services over the course of the next year:
+We have just completed the preview stage of the rollout of our church.
+Over the course of one year we held four worship experiences between October 2018 - October 2019 to give a sneak peak of what our worshipping community is all about.
+The four worship services took place on:

 Sunday, October 21, 2018 at 5:00pm

 WE ARE NOW ROLLING INTO WEEKLY WORSHIP SERVICES.

 Our weekly worship services will kickoff on Sunday, November 3, 2019 at 5pm.
 They will be held at 334 South 5th Street.
 Brooklyn, New York.

 Will kick off on Tuesday, November 5th at 7pm and every Tuesday thereafter.
 Bible study will be held at 260 AInslie St. 3rd Floor.
 Brooklyn, New York.

 Our mission is to create a congregation committed to the liberating, love-powered ministry of Jesus the Christ.
 Through this mission we commit to advancing the love and justice of God through dynamic worship, popular education, community organizing, and radical discipleship.